“What should I do with my YouTube channel now?”

 Breakdowns also have the power to spark discussion between members of your audience and with you as the creator.

-Charisma on Demand does the same.
+Charisma on Demand does the same way as BFUNK, by providing content that introduces their premium platform.
 When you get to the end of the video, you can see a CTA to the channel’s private VOD service.

 You can see that each of the video types explained above has:

 - High levels of value to the reader

 - Calls to action to check out their BOFU stage

 Bottom Of The Funnel – Where YouTube Viewers Become Customers